 5. KooWheel D3M Onyx Edition

 KooWheel had a very successful electric skateboard that was named just that, KooWheel.
 Now they are offering KooWheel D3M Onyx Edition.
 It’s basically an updated version of their popular model, made in black.
-Deck is made from a though layer of Canadian maple wood, which can carry up to 290 lbs of weight.
+The deck is made from a tough layer of Canadian maple wood, which can carry up to 290 lbs of weight.